reactioncommerce/cli/test_plan.md

 5. Run `npm install`
 6. Run `reaction develop api`.
 Validate that Reaction starts in dev mode and you see log output
 7. Hit Ctrl-C
-8. Verify that the mongo docker image is shut down
+8. Verify that the mongo docker image is shut down by running `docker-compose ps` from the command line and seeing an empty entry.

 ### Test that you can create a plugin within the api project
 1. Navigate to the `myserver` directory that you just created